thomaslantern/thomaslantern/README.md

 I'm Thomas, and I like to code.
 I love programming, computers, and learning about both.

-- 🔭 I’m currently working on ...
+- Things I’m currently working on ...
-  - Contributing to various freelance projects involving AI (prompt engineering, task review, etc.)
+  - Contributing to various contracts and/or freelance projects involving AI (prompt engineering/data annotation)
   - Gradually working on some of my ASM6502/NES projects for general purpose use, such as:
     - Writing (or editing) my documentation for the tutorials I made for how to learn ASM6502/NES programming, available here:
       - **Hello World On the NES!** (https://www.github.com/thomaslantern/nes-hello-world)